-A crucial element of this apparent new price war is Clubcard, the supermarket’s loyalty scheme.
+As we mentioned earlier, a crucial element of this promotion is Clubcard, the supermarket’s loyalty scheme.

-So if you really want to benefit from these price cuts and enjoy smaller shopping bills, you need to sign up for the scheme.
+So if you really want to benefit from these price cuts and enjoy smaller shopping bills, you need to sign up.

 Clubcard has been through a bit of a journey of its own, with Tesco launching ‘Clubcard Plus’ last year.
 The scheme includes a subscription fee, but includes a bunch of additional perks.